hachiki52/DE1-Projekt-Clock/README.md

   Was taken from the Tomas-Fryza's github.
 One-digit binary-to-7-segment decoder for a common-anode display.
 It maps a 4-bit hexadecimal input to the corresponding active- low segment pattern (0–9, A–F), and forces all segments off when the clear input is asserted display_muxnexys-a7-50t

   ## [clk_en.vhd](https://github.com/hachiki52/DE1-Projekt-Clock/blob/digital_clock_only_clock/Digital_clock.srcs/sources_1/new/clk_en.vhd)

+  Was taken from the Tomas-Fryza's github.
+A reusable clock-enable generator that counts up to a parameterized number of main-clock cycles and emits a one-cycle-wide pulse each time the count wraps.

   ## [clock_counter.vhd](https://github.com/hachiki52/DE1-Projekt-Clock/blob/digital_clock_only_clock/Digital_clock.srcs/sources_1/new/clock_counter.vhd)

+  A real-time clock counter with supporting RUN mode and three SET modes (hours, minutes, seconds).
+In RUN, it advances time on each 1 Hz pulse; in SET, it lets the user select a field (with SEL) and increment it (with INC), toggling in and out of SET via the SET button

   ## [debounce.vhd](https://github.com/hachiki52/DE1-Projekt-Clock/blob/digital_clock_only_clock/Digital_clock.srcs/sources_1/new/debounce.vhd)

   Was taken from the Tomas-Fryza's github.
 Implements a fully synchronous button debouncer.
 This ensures reliable, glitch-free button presses for all user inputs

   ## [display_mux.vhd](https://github.com/hachiki52/DE1-Projekt-Clock/blob/digital_clock_only_clock/Digital_clock.srcs/sources_1/new/display_mux.vhd)

+  Drives a multiplexed six-digit (HH:MM:SS) 7-segment display by first converting each 6-bit time value into two BCD digits, then cycling through digits at a ~1 kHz scan rate.
+For each digit, it selects the corresponding anode enable pattern and feeds the 4-bit BCD to a bin2seg decoder, generating active-low segment outputs and decimal- point control.

   ## [stopwatch.vhd](https://github.com/hachiki52/DE1-Projekt-Clock/blob/digital_clock_only_clock/Digital_clock.srcs/sources_1/new/stopwatch.vhd)

+  A simple HH:MM:SS stopwatch with three states (IDLE, RUN, PAUSE).
+On each 1 Hz enable pulse, it increments seconds -> minutes -> hours with proper roll- over, toggles between RUN and PAUSE on a start button edge, and resets to zero on a reset button edge

   ## [top_level.vhd](https://github.com/hachiki52/DE1-Projekt-Clock/blob/digital_clock_only_clock/Digital_clock.srcs/sources_1/new/top_level.vhd)

+  Wires everything together: debounces all five buttons with debouncer, generates en_1 Hz and en_1 kHz pulses, multiplexes between Clock and Stopwatch modes via
+  MODE button, gates the other buttons depending on mode, instantiates the clock counter or stopwatch, and drives the display_mux.

 ### Simulation Description
 ## [tb_clock_counter.vhd](https://github.com/hachiki52/DE1-Projekt-Clock/blob/digital_clock_only_clock/Digital_clock.srcs/sim_1/new/tb_clock_counter.vhd)